will-lol/document-vault/Global Politics/Human rights/Violations of human rights in practise.md

 2. Interdependency
 3. Indivisibility
 4. Inalienability
-The UDHR permits the use of soldiers generally but does not permit the human rights abuses to these soldiers and especially does not permit the use of children as soldiers.
 The DRC is a part of the United Nations who, according to the UN, has been helping the state to keep peace.
-The UN has been unable to rectify the issue of child soldiers in the DRC, which may be a product of, according to Heywood, the UN's inconsistencies and biases with member states.
+The UN has been unable to rectify the issue of child soldiers in the DRC as is proved by a report 3 weeks ago from the Washington Post on the matter, which may be a product of, according to Heywood, the UN's inconsistencies and biases with member states.
-So, to recap, the UDHR does not permit the use of child soldiers in the DRC but the UN has been unsuccessful in combatting the issue, so who is combatting the issue and is the UDHR or other physical documents effective in assisting this?
+### Is this a problem?

+### Physical documents
+As far as International physical documents go, there are many documents that aim to protect child soldiers
+- The UDHR states that soldiers must be at least 18 years of age for recruitment (UN, n.d.)
+- The Convention on the Rights of the Child states that soldiers must be 18 years of age, in effect since 2002 (UN, n.d.)
+- International Criminal Court defines an international humanitarian law (laws of armed conflict) states that soldiers must be at least 15
+These 3 documents very clearly state that children cannot be soldiers, yet, the DRC still has this problem.
-### Other physical documents
+### Why are physical documents *not* working?
+#### Is it cultural relativism?
+In the 2010 BBC show 'Kids with Guns: Stacey Dooley Investigates', Dooley investigates the situation in the DRC.
+It is clear to see from the program that while the concept of child soldiers is not uncommon and not shocking to those in the country, it isn't an issue of non-concern.
+Particularly for parents, it is devastating to lose their children.
+It is not as if this is commonly accepted practise in the DRC.
+#### Is